 The other term commonly used is cystitis, and what we really mean is an infection of the bladder, but the term cystitis is often used indiscriminately and it really covers a wide range lower urinary tract infections and irritations.
 Urinary Tract infection can be quite uncomfortable indeed, because it causes burning sensations during urination and a often times includes a frequent need to urinate.

 Most probably the most frequent cause of cystitis is an infection from intestinal bacteria, and this is particularly the case with women according to the Mayo Clinic, because they have a much shorter urethra (this is the tube through which the urine passes from the bladder to the outside of the body).
 In most all cases, your urine is sterile (and there will be no micro-organisms present such as bacteria).
 According to the Journal of Urology, approximately 60% of women will experience symptomatic acute bacterial cystitis in their lifetime, frequently denoted as a UTI.
 An estimated 20-40% of women who have had one previous cystitis episode are likely to experience an additional episode, 25-50% of whom will experience multiple recurrent episodes.

-With the elderly it is possible to have bacteria in the bladder without having any symptoms, I have seen this in many older patients over the years.
-There can be several reasons why bacteria settling in the bladder in the older person, and here are a few of the main reasons:
+With the elderly, it is possible to have bacteria in the bladder having no symptoms.
+I have seen this in older patients over the years.
+There can be several reasons bacteria settling in the bladder in the older person, and here are a few of the main reasons:

 Even the smallest drop of urine (which is always left behind) may contain bacteria, and conditions that may make it easier for the bacteria to travel through the urethra include those listed below.